owenvoke/tcli-php/README.md

 A CLI torrent searching system.

+## Installation

+To install globally, use:
+`composer global require pxgamer/tcli-php`

 ## Commands

 #### Base Command
-`php bin/tcli` - This will list all commands available.
+`tcli` - This will list all commands available.

 #### Latest Torrents
-`php bin/tcli latest` - This will get the latest torrents from all available torrent sites.
+`tcli latest` - This will get the latest torrents from all available torrent sites.
-`php bin/tcli latest:wwt` - This will get the latest torrents from WorldWideTorrents.
+`tcli latest:wwt` - This will get the latest torrents from WorldWideTorrents.
-`php bin/tcli latest:rarbg` - This will get the latest torrents from RARBG.
+`tcli latest:rarbg` - This will get the latest torrents from RARBG.
-`php bin/tcli latest:eztv` - This will get the latest torrents from EZTV.
+`tcli latest:eztv` - This will get the latest torrents from EZTV.

 #### Searching Torrents
-`php bin/tcli search` - This will get the latest torrents from all available torrent sites.
+`tcli search` - This will get the latest torrents from all available torrent sites.
-`php bin/tcli search:wwt` - This will get the latest torrents from WorldWideTorrents.
+`tcli search:wwt` - This will get the latest torrents from WorldWideTorrents.